Laser Cutting

 Now that you know the advantages of laser cutting, is it always the best option?
 Despite its accuracy and tech forward features, laser cutting doesn’t always deliver the best results.
 Here are some of the reasons that would make die cut and rotary cut better options for your converter project.

-• Though laser cutting saves on lead time with no custom die parts to make, the manufacturing process itself can be slower than that of die or rotary methods.
+- Though custom laser cutting saves on lead time with no custom die parts to make, the manufacturing process itself can be slower than that of die or rotary methods.
 For a high-volume production, rotary and die-cutting are more cost-effective in the long run.